 Will I get referral fees if I sell?

-No. But thinking about future predictable revenue in the context of referral fees is a concept that lawyers can wrap their heads around to appraise a firm.
+No. But thinking about future predictable revenue in the context of referral fees is a concept that lawyers can wrap their heads around.

-So what valuation method does Roy use to determine the right number?
+So how does Roy determine the right number?

-If you’d like more information on other market realities, as well as a more comprehensive discussion of Roy’s valuation method, consider reading Roy’s eBook, Exit Strategies for Lawyers.
-It’s only about 30 pages long, but it will tell you everything you’ve ever wanted to know about how to value a law practice and some things you probably never thought to ask!
+If you’d like more information on other market realities, as well as a more comprehensive discussion of Roy’s appraisal method, consider reading Roy’s eBook, Exit Strategies for Lawyers.
+It’s only about 60 pages long and it will tell you everything you’ve ever wanted to know about how to value a law practice and some things you probably never thought to ask!

 Knowing how to value your law practice is hard, but you don’t have to do it alone.
 Roy Ginsburg has helped dozens of attorneys in your position, and he can provide you with the valuation insight you need to prepare your practice for sale.
-Call him today at (612) 812-4500 or contact him by email.
+Call Roy today at (612) 524-5837 or connect online.